 As you might expect, clicking on "Apache Camel" takes you back to the home page of the Apache Camel project, and clicking on "Documentation" takes you to the main documentation page.
-You can interpret the "Architeture" and "Languages" buttons as indicating you are in the "Languages" section of the "Architecture" chapter.
-Doing this gives you at least some sense of where you are within the documentation.
-If you are patient then you can spend a few hours clicking on all the hypertext links you can find in the documentation pages, bookmark each page with a hierarchical name (for example, you might bookmark the above page with the name "Camel - Arch - Languages") and then you can use your bookmarks to serve as a primitive table of contents for the online Camel documentation.
+You can interpret the "Architecture" and "Languages" buttons as indicating you are in the "Languages" section of the "Architecture" chapter.
+Adding browser bookmarks to pages that you frequently reference can also save time.